 Location, location, location.
 This is surely still one of the most important factors in property searches?
 It is certainly a common discussion point and where companies spend a fair amount of time deliberating.
-We have a very handy area guide that you can access here, but below is a more comprehensive summary of the key areas within the city – click on the titles to go to our list of properties in each section.
+We have some very handy area guides that you can access here, but below is a brief summary of the key areas within the city – click on the titles to go to our list of properties in each section.

 This is seen as a quirky area within the West End, full to the brim with media companies and film production.
 The area boasts vast cultural activities and experiences with its left-field theatres, restaurants and boutiques dotted down side alleys and above other shops.
 You and your staff will never be bored in this area which is always bustling and raring to go.
 Somewhere you should expect the unexpected and with an endless array of things to keep you on your toes, this is genuinely one of the most vibrant places in the world and there is a reason it keeps attracting socialites, album covers and film locations with its trendy, unassuming lure.